robfairh/arfc.github.io/manual/guides/communication.md

 - fork the website repository
 - clone your fork of the website repository

+You'll also need to [have jekyll installed.](https://jekyllrb.com/docs/installation/)

+Once you have the repository cloned and jekyll is installed:

 - `cd arfc.github.io`
 - `git checkout source`

-You'll also need to [have jekyll installed.](https://jekyllrb.com/docs/installation/)

-Once you have the repository cloned and jekyll is installed:

 - `cd manual/guides`
-- Add or edit the markdown file of your choice
+- Add or edit the markdown file of your choice.
-- Git add, git commit, and git push your changes to the source branch of your fork
+- Git add, git commit, and git push your changes to the source branch of your fork.
-- Check that it looks ok by running `jekyll serve`
+- Check that it looks ok by running `jekyll serve`.
-- In your browser, navigate to localhost:4000 to see the site rendered.
+- In your browser, navigate to [localhost:4000](http://localhost:4000/) to see the site rendered.
-- Press Ctrl-C to stop serving the site locally
+- Once you're satisfied, press Ctrl-C to stop serving the site locally.
-- Once it's all looking nice, make a pull request to the source branch of arfc/arfc.github.io
+- Once it's all looking nice, make a pull request to the source branch of [arfc/arfc.github.io](https://github.com/arfc/arfc.github.io/).

 ### Wiki

 There's also [a wiki for the ARFC group](https://wiki.cites.illinois.edu/wiki/display/ARFC/).
 If that seems like the appropriate place for a document then please use that.
 You'll need to log in with your Illinois credentials.

 ### Google Drive

 Notes in meetings and other really simultaneous editing is probably easiest in Google Docs.
 We have a group Google Drive directory for information that should be shared and accessible to all group members.
-To use this:
+To use google drive

 - Learn about the Illinois Google Drive setup [here](https://answers.uillinois.edu/illinois/55050).
 - Consider installing the [Google Drive desktop application](https://www.google.com/drive/download/) for ease of use.